ericlewis/LaunchDarklySwiftUI/README.md

 ## Installation

-Currently only support is for SPM, feel free to open a PR to add other package managers.
+Current support is only for SPM, feel free to open a PR to add other package managers.

 ### Swift Package Manager